asa55/asa55.github.io/assets/content/serverless.md

 * Flexible scaling and pay for value
    * The serverless model is pay-as-you-go.
 Serverless providers charge for units of consumption rather than units of individual servers

+## The Serverless Manifesto

+* Functions are the unit of deploying and scaling
+* No machines, VMs, or containers visible in the programming model
+* Permanent storage lives elsewhere
+* Scales per request.
+Users cannot over- or under-provision capacity
+* Never pay for idle (no cold servers/containers or their costs)
+* Implicitly fault tolerant because functions can run anywhere
+* BYOC - Bring your own code
+* Metrics and logging are a universal right